Cap-go/tutorials/src/content/plugins-tutorials/capacitor-updater.md

 - You can use the `appStateChange` event from the `@capacitor/app` plugin and the `SplashScreen` plugin to control updates based on the application state.
 This can improve user experience and prevent interrupted updates.

-- If you prefer a secure and automated way to update your app, you can use [capgo.app](https://capgo.app), which provides a full-featured auto-update system.
+- If you prefer a secure and automated way to update your app, you can use our tutorial [Here](https://capgo.app/blog/update-your-capacitor-apps-seamlessly-using-capacitor-updater/#auto-capgo-configuration), which provides a full-featured auto-update system.

 ## Conclusion